J.P. Crawford Player Props: Mariners vs. Pirates

 J.P.
 Crawford At The Plate

-- Crawford leads Seattle with an OBP of .361 this season while batting .248 with 28 walks and 26 runs scored.
+- Crawford has 43 hits this season and a team-best OBP of .364.

-- Among the qualified hitters in MLB action, he ranks 98th in batting average, 37th in on-base percentage, and 132nd in slugging.
+- Among the qualifying hitters in baseball, he ranks 89th in batting average, 31st in on-base percentage, and 129th in slugging.

-- Crawford has picked up an RBI in 26.5% of his games this year, with more than one RBI in 12.2% of his games.
-He has also driven in three or more runs in two contests.
+- Crawford has picked up an RBI in 26.0% of his games this year, with two or more RBI in 12.0% of his games.
+He has also plated three or more runs in two contests.

-- In 20 of 49 games this year, he has scored, and six of those games included multiple runs.
+- In 21 of 50 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.